This Data Modeling Tutorial explains what is Data Modeling, types of Data Models & comparison of conceptual vs logical vs physical data models:

 Q #1) What are Normalization and de-Normalization done for?

 Answer: Normalization is done to remove redundant data and data which is not referred to in the application.
-Its main objective is to reduce complexity, ensure the correctness of the relationship, and all data are grouped collated correctly.
+Its main objective is to reduce complexity, ensure the correctness of the relationship, and all data are grouped and collated correctly.

 De-Normalization is the process of adding redundant data to a normalized model for better reading and documentation purposes but this has an impact on storage and performance.